Table of Contents

 Jesus said that the Ten Commandments are summed up into 2 commandments “‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘You shall love your neighbor as yourself.’
 On these two commandments hang all the Law and the Prophets” (Matthew 22:38-40).

-The law of love toward God and man was by no means new.
-Jesus was the first, however, to unite the thoughts of Deuteronomy 6:4, 5 and Leviticus 19:18 as summing up “the whole duty of man.”
+The law of love toward God and man was by not new.
+Jesus was the first, however, to unite the thoughts of Deuteronomy 6:4, 5 and Leviticus 19:18 as summing up “the whole duty of man” (Ecclesiastes 12:13).
 Matthew 22:37–40 commands us to love God and to love our neighbors, ending with the words, “On these two commandments hang all the Law and the Prophets.”

-No. For the Ten Commandments hang from these two commands as our 10 fingers hang from our two hands.
-They are indivisible.
+No. For the Ten Commandments (Exodus 20:2-17) hang from these two commands.
 Love to God makes keeping the first four commandments (which concern God) a pleasure, and love toward our neighbor makes keeping the last six (which concern our neighbor) a joy.

 In His service,